richard-sebos/articles/SSH-310/article.md

 ## 🔧 Part 1: Lock Down `sshd` on Proxmox and the Jump Box

-Before you log in, **you define the rules**.
-SSH is your front door — and you want it reinforced, monitored, and hard to knock.
+- The first in my security the Proxmox SSH connection is to create a jump server.
+- The jump server allows me one centeral point of SSH access to all server.
+- It doesn't matter the Linux distro since its only goal is to security the `SSH` access

-🛡️ Here's the approach:
+🛡️ Here's the approach it us:

 * Disable passwords and root login
 * Enforce strict key-based access